dusk-network/piecrust/docs/smart-contracts-tutorial.md

 }
 ```

-And this is it, our contract is now ready.
-The `#[no_magle]` annotations are needed in order to turn off
-the default Rust linker name mangling - here we want our names to be as they are, since they will be called
-via mechanisms outside of control of the linker. `uplink::wrap_call` takes care of all the boilerplate
-code needed to serialize/deserialize and pass arguments to and from our methods.
-As a result, our counter contract looks as follows:
+Our contract is now ready.
+The `#[no_magle]` annotations are needed in order to turn off the default Rust linker name mangling - here we want our names to be as they are, since they will be called via mechanisms outside of control of the linker. `uplink::wrap_call` takes care of all the boilerplate code needed to serialize/deserialize and pass arguments to and from our methods.
+As a result, our entire counter contract looks as follows:

 ```rust
 #![no_std]